Agency filings affecting this section

 • Request a consultation from an appropriate specialist;

-(2) If the attending physician or worker does not comply with these requests, the department or self-insurer may discontinue payment for the drug after adequate prior notification has been given to the worker, pharmacy and physician.
+(2) If the provider or worker does not comply with these requests, the department or self-insurer may discontinue payment for the drug after adequate prior notification has been given to the worker and the provider.

 (4) Other corrective actions may be taken in accordance with WAC 296-20-01100

 and 51.04.030.
-00-01-040, § 296-20-03015, filed 12/7/99, effective 1/20/00.]
+WSR 13-12-024, § 296-20-03015, filed 5/28/13, effective 7/1/13; WSR 00-01-040, § 296-20-03015, filed 12/7/99, effective 1/20/00.]